PatrickBN/CYBR8420_Team5/Design for Software Security.md

       - Threats: 4, 21, 32, 56

   ### 4.3 Reflections
   The team worked on this early, with only 2 DFD to make most of the work was done well before the due day.
-We were much better than previously about
+We were much better than previously about meeting outside of our usual weekly meeting and working on the threat report together.
+As a team we have pulled together in these final stages and began to operate as a group, we think this report turned out well and are ready to finish the project in the next deliverable.